ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

 Step 2: Install nodejs, python 3.12 or greater, pnpm.
 (Refer Chatgpt or youtube for tutorials).
 You can install node js and python directly from www.nodejs.org and www.python.org For installing pnpm, install node js first and then run the command 'npm install pnpm' in a terminal.
-After Installing veify their installation by running these commands in a teminal, python --version node --version pnpm --vesion
+After Installing verify their installation by running these commands in a teminal, python --version node --version pnpm --vesion